Click here for Stories from the Run Across Ethiopia

 RUN ACROSS ETHIOPIA

-For these reasons, the Run Across Ethiopia was formed in January 2011.
+The Run Across Ethiopia was formed in January 2011.
 10 American and 6 Ethiopian runners ran 400 kilometers (over 250 miles) across Southern Ethiopia as part of a campaign to generate awareness and funding for education.

 The Run Across Ethiopia was a great success, raising over $200,000 to: